merzbild/Merzbild.jl/Ideas.md

 # Misc thoughts
 Best to do octree merging in reverse order?
 So that less shifting around of particle indices?
+Loop of copying instead of deepcopy of slice in octree merging - would that allocate less?

 # Comparisons